-DOCTORAL THESIS: INTRODUCTION TO JAZZ IMPROVISATION FOR CLASSICAL PERCUSSIONISTS
+DOCTORAL THESIS: "BRIDGING THE GAP: AN INTRODUCTION TO JAZZ IMPROVISATION AND THE MANIPULATION OF COMPOSED CONTENT FOR CLASSICAL PERCUSSIONISTS"

-As the thesis of his Doctoral degree, James is currently working on solo vibraphone and marimba arrangements of his jazz compositions as a portal into jazz improvisation for classical percussionists.
 One of the many fears of classically trained musicians is composing coherent musical content from minimal guidelines in real time, known as improvising.
 James' approach to his own compositions walks the performer through a series of concepts of improvisation, ultimately leading to a thorough understanding of the foundation of improvisation.
+James is currently editing this thesis into a method book for publishing in 2021.
 To find out more about this project, contact James now!

 DOCTORAL RESEARCH PROJECT: HISTORY AND EVOLUTION OF PERCUSSION IN THE MUSICAL THEATRE